mirror/boost/boost/libs/parameter/doc/index.rst

   }

-An overloaded comma operator (``operator,``) combines the results of assigning into each keyword object into a single |ArgumentPack|
+An overloaded comma operator (``operator,``) combines the results of assigning to each keyword object into a single |ArgumentPack|
 object that gets passed on to ``core::depth_first_search``.
 The extra set of parentheses you see in the example above are required: without them, each assignment would be interpreted as a separate